 But Nigahiga and Bretman Rock are just two participants in a network of social media influencers here.

 The first locally based millennial entertainment page to build a name in Hawaii is called, appropriately, 808 Viral.
 It’s a group of influencers who collaborate on various outrageous comedy skits.
 Many of their challenge videos, such as “Mokes Try Vegan Food” and “Mystery Manapua,” have gone viral.

 All of the kids, it seems, know about 808 Viral.
 And as a parent, I’m okay with that.
 I find them to be a nice group making an attempt to be more responsible when it comes to a younger audience.
 For example, they assisted a fellow parent in helping to diffuse a bullying issue.
 They have been speaking at schools and supporting community projects, That was a major plus for me.
 I still monitor their content, however, before letting my kids watch it.

 Their popularity has resulted in enviable business partnerships.
 They recently received sponsorship from Hele Gas and Aloha Kia.
-Moreover, several of the 808 Viral members have built their own solo “brands.”
-Pashyn, known for her viral video “Pidgin Siri,” has accumulated a following of over 100,000.
-And her sponsors include companies such as Island Bookmarks.
+Moreover, several of the 808 Viral members left to build solo “brands.”
+Pashyn, known for her viral video “Pidgin Siri,” has accumulated a following of over 100,000 followers.

 808 Viral’s founder, Daniela Stolfi-Tow, has been working with Hawaii influencers for several years and has created a network of over 1.5 million followers.
 To date, her material has pulled in over 500 million views.